-Inactive to Bid:

-The application is made inactive.
+Inactive to Bid: The application is made inactive.
 There is a period of stabilisation which allows the applicant to improve their tenancy management skills and increase the probability of tenancy sustainment.

 We do not operate a reduced preference band, as this still allows a reduced preference applicant to receive an offer of accommodation.
-If they have failed to address the behaviour that led to their reduced preference award, they are a high risk of tenancy failure and this is not in keeping with the Accommodation Pathway Model.
+If they have failed to address the behaviour that led to their reduced preference award, they are a high risk of tenancy failure.